Holistic Therapy Programs May Help Pain Sufferers Ditch Opioids

 Opioids are central nervous system depressants.
 They soothe people who are in distress.
 Many people aren't demonstrating improved functioning when they take opioids; it's calming their nerves.
 It's chemical coping.

-Q: In treating pain, does it matter what's causing it or how severe it is?
+In treating pain, does it matter what's causing it or how severe it is?

 Pain is pain.
 The fundamental approach to self-managing it doesn't change based on the cause or severity of the pain.

-Q: How does someone wind up at a program like yours?
+How does someone wind up at a program like yours?

 Virtually all of our patients have tried and exhausted primary and secondary treatment options for pain.

 In primary care, a patient comes in with a complaint, and a treatment plan is developed.
-It generally involves encouraging the patient to be active, to stretch, maybe the doctor initiates a non-opioid medication like a non-steroidal anti-inflammatory (NSAID) or an antidepressant.
+It generally involves encouraging the patient to be active, to stretch, maybe the doctor initiates a nonopioid medication like a nonsteroidal anti-inflammatory (NSAID) or an antidepressant.

 If the patient continues to complain of chronic pain, the primary care provider will step up to level two and refer someone to a neurologist or maybe a pain psychologist or pain anesthesiologist.

-If patients don't respond, they start to think about step three, which is a pain program like Mayo.
+If patients don't respond, they start to think about Step 3, which is a pain program like Mayo.

-Q: How does the Mayo program work?
+How does the Mayo program work?

 We don't take a medical approach.
 It's a biopsychosocial approach, [which] acknowledges not only the biological aspect of pain, but also recognizes that psychological and social variables contribute to how people experience pain.